cmonmagic/cmonmagic.github.io/_posts/2025-09-12-practical-info-for-Spodek.markdown

 - ~17:30 - pre-after party (screening tournament stream + snacks) starts
 - 19:00 - official start of the after party

-### Timeline - Sunday
+### Timeline - Sunday (UPDATE)
-- 9:00 - 9:15 - first entrance to the building
+- 9:30 - 9:45 - first entrance to the building
-- 9:01 - 9:30 - team registration at the judge booth
+- 9:31 - 10:00 - team registration at the judge booth
-- 9:45 - start of the 1st round
+- 10:15 - start of the 1st round

 NOTE: on players' request, we're aiming at starting the Trio a bit ahead of the original schedule (originally planned for 10:00).
 Teams have to be fully registered in melee, and at least their capitain present on site at the start time